Jakub-Kos/TripperApp/docs/UserGuide.md

 API connection note
 - The WPF app talks to the API over HTTP.
 The base address is configurable by the host application via TripPlanner.Client.Configuration.TripPlannerClientOptions.BaseAddress.
 By default in local runs it points to http://localhost:5162.
+- In the WPF app, this can also be provided via appsettings at src/TripPlanner.Wpf/appsettings.json under TripPlanner:BaseAddress.
+- Your refresh token is stored securely per Windows user at %LOCALAPPDATA%\TripperApp\tokens.dat.
+Use the in-app sign-out (if available) or delete this file to force sign-out on next launch.

 Proposing dates and voting
 - Open the Dates tab.